Emaciated children in South Sudan point to looming famine

 At Leer market, a handful of makeshift shops sell millet, soap and even music CDs, a rare sign of normality in a town devastated by clashes between government and rebel troops.

 But Kuel Nin, 34, a sorghum seller, said days would pass without customers purchasing anything.
-With roads blocked and river transport too dangerous as barges have often been attacked, putting prices of basic commodities in rural South Sudan out of reach for many.
+With roads blocked and river transport too dangerous as barges have often been attacked, prices of basic commodities in rural South Sudan have risen out of reach for many.

 “It is expensive,” said Nin, standing near a towering tree shading two abandoned and rusting military tanks, baking in the midday heat.
 “People suffer hunger, they have no money.”